FctsFxns/schultzen-web/_works/metzineres.md

 ---
-title: Charms and Potions - female cures by metzineres
+title: Metzineres - women between remedies and poisons
 categories: Investigation Poetry Magic 2020
-intro: Charms and Potions or 'Conjuros y colocones' in spanish is a poetic investigation on female cures by women who use drugs.
+intro: This is a poetic investigation on female cures by women who use drugs.
 featured_image: /media/images/metzineres3.jpg